jayllo-c/tp/docs/DeveloperGuide.md

 1. User !!requests to select an exam (UC15)!! to delete scores for.
 2. User requests to delete scores for a student for the selected exam.
-3. AddressBook displays a message that the scores have been deleted.
+3. AvengersAssemble displays a message that the scores have been deleted.

     Use case ends.